 I rewatched every film Bergman directed specifically for this post, so my thoughts on his films are as current as they can be.
 This post is a bit long (Bergman made a lot of movies), but I hope you find value in it.

 There’s a common misconception that great filmmakers aren’t allowed to make bad movies, and if they do, we often skewer them more viciously than we would a mediocre filmmaker.
 To be clear, Crisis isn’t an awful film, but there’s nothing inherently grand about it either.
-The plot is relatively simple: a small town gal named Jenny gets a dose of the big city and returns home a wiser, fuller woman.
+The plot is relatively simple: a small town gal named Nelly gets a dose of the big city and returns home a wiser, fuller woman.
 There are interesting character developments, including three love triangles.
-The first is Jenny’s daughterly affection being split between her foster mother and her birth mother; the second is between Jenny, her mother, and the man they both love, Jack; and the final one concerns Jenny, Jack and a homely suitor pursuing Jenny.
+The first is Nelly’s daughterly affection being split between her foster mother and her birth mother; the second is between Nelly, her mother, and the man they both love, Jack; and the final one concerns Nelly, Jack and a homely suitor pursuing Nelly.